Ending your public housing tenancy

 Complete a termination of tenancy form and return it to Housing SA.

 If you need to leave your property for a short period of time such as going interstate to care for a relative, you may not need to end your tenancy.
-You may be able to make other arrangements, for instance appointing a caretaker to look after your home until you return.
+You may be able to make other arrangements - eg appointing a caretaker to look after your home until you return.

 After your termination of tenancy has been lodged, Housing SA will contact you to organise a final inspection.
 It is important that you attend this appointment.